ishei1/dotfiles/README.md

 This is personal Linux configuration setup for KDE-based Arch/Garuda system.

-It store desktop environment, shell config, themes, and installed packages so syetm can rebuild or migrate to another system quickly.
+It store desktop environment, shell config, themes, and installed packages so system can rebuild or migrate to another system quickly.

 ---